wso2/docs-apk/en/docs/setup/prerequisites.md

 #### Helm

-Below is the version requirement for Helm to be compatible with WSO2 APK.
+Below is the version requirement for Helm to be compatible with WSO2 Kubernetes Gateway.

 | Package Manager | Version         |
 | --------------- |-----------------|